wp-plugins/wp-admin-bar-removal/readme.txt

 * Major Update [CERTIFIED] Remove Admin Bar or Toolbar with New Unified Coding!
  * Please update as soon as possible!
  * Planned Target Version: 2014.1210.0410
- * ADD preemptive support for WP 3.8+ to 4.1+ adaptive dasboard
+ * ADD preemptive support for WP 3.8+ to 4.1+ adaptive dasboard (on target)
- * ADD preemptive support for external css and js files
+ * ADD preemptive support for external css and js files (on target)
  * FIXED [Ticket #16004](//core.trac.wordpress.org/ticket/16004)
  * NEW unified coding to run with WordPress 3.1+ to 3.8+
  * NEW updated code for max speedup of dashboard and admin menu